Farm Bill becomes law minus King amendment, capping a year of extraordinary gains for animals

 We helped move many companies in the United States—including Royal Caribbean Cruise Lines, Accor Hotels and Bruegger’s Bagels—to adopt chicken welfare policies in 2018.
 Our Humane Society International team worked with dozens of food and hospitality companies across the globe to adopt cage-free egg policies, including Grand Hyatt Singapore, the leading retailer in Brazil, Carrefour, Argentina’s leading food company, Havanna, and Colombia’s leading food manufacturer, Colombina.

 We made major strides against the fur trade.
 San Francisco and Los Angeles voted to ban the sale of fur within city limits, the largest US cities to do so.
-Photo by Dreamstime
+Confirmed as wild by photographer on 2/25/14

 We took wild animals out of traveling circus acts: